Abrakazoo/scalable-payment-system/README.md

 # scalable-payment-system
-Java REST API for a payments with persistence, Kafka publishing and a Spark Streaming risk engine
+Java REST API for payments with persistence, Kafka publishing and a (py)Spark Streaming risk screening engine